 Product DescriptionDeep and smooth - plum, lychee, dragonfruit... demerara and malt sweetness brings some heft to the body, a few dense floral tones waft through, finishing with a light spritz of lemon... this is the smoothest cup I've had in a long long time!
 City roast.

 This could easily turn into an all-day pot.
 But... shots, you ask?
-Yes, basically dragonfruit lemonade in a shot.
+Yes, basically dragonfruit lemonade in a shot, or monster florals with a black tea finish if you pull it tight and long.
 Expect to need finer grind than usual with this one.

 SL28 and Catimor varietals, washed process, dried on raised beds, RFA certified, 1100 masl.

 The Mpanga Estate was established in 1988, after lands were transferred from a government company back into private hands, and is Rainforest Alliance certified.

 In Southern Malawi, the estate sits at the border of Malawi and Mozambique, near the foothills of the 1,730-meter Msondole Mountain.
 Three rivers naturally run through the properties — the Mpeni River, the Ngapani River the Nsondole River.
 The Mpeni has since been dammed and supports the farms’ drip irrigation systems.

 Both Pamwamba estates have deep, fertile red soil that runs into well-drained sandy loam and clay.
 A tree-planting program continues to add lines of indigenous trees — including African Red Mahogany, also known as the Khyana Nyasica — between coffee plots.
 The ecosystem also benefits from 500 hectares of Macadamia trees.

 Coffee production The coffees are fully washed and naturally sun dried.
 The flowering is triggered after the first rains in early November.
 After the early-flowering fly crop, mature cherries are picked by hand, starting in late May.